VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 By default `vmctl` waits confirmation from user before starting the import.
 If this is unwanted behavior and no user interaction required - pass `-s` flag to enable "silence" mode:

+See below the example of `vm-native` migration process:
 ```
     -s Whether to run in silent mode.
 If set to true no confirmation prompts will appear. (default: false)
 ```